sternenseemann/cl-ca/README.md

 It must return a list representing itself (this one then gets put in the hash-table).
 This allows an automaton not only change its state but also to modify its behavior.

 The functions `moore-neighbors` and `von-neumann-neighbors` implement neighborhood (See the corresponding Wikipedia articles: [Moore Neighborhood](https://en.wikipedia.org/wiki/Moore_neighborhood) and [Von Neumann Neighborhood](https://en.wikipedia.org/wiki/Von_Neumann_neighborhood)).
 One of these functions (or another one doing something reasonable in this context) should be passed to `run-step` and is used to calculate neighborhood then.

+## can I (ql:quickload it?
+No, not yet.
+I'll first have a look at ASDF (never made a library before)!